-6 Heterogeneous Mixtures
+6. Heterogeneous mixtures

 Heterogeneous mixtures include a composition region of two immiscible liquid phases as a result of molecular interaction or repulsion.
 Equilibrium between two liquid phases is considered in detail in textbooks and encyclopedia, for example Treybal (1963), Walas (1985), Müller (1988).
-An example of the vapor and liquid isotherm map and the connection between by the vapor-liquid equilibrium vectors for a heterogeneous mixture is shown in Figure 16.
-The compositions that belong to one liquid-liquid tie-line $\vec{x'x''}$ have the same boiling temperature and are in equilibrium with the same vapor composition y^ .
+An example of the vapor and liquid isotherm map and the connection between by the vapor-liquid equilibrium vectors for a heterogeneous mixture is shown in Fig. 16.
+The compositions that belong to one liquid-liquid tie-line $\overrightarrow{x'x''}$ have the same boiling temperature and are in equilibrium with the same vapor composition v^ .
 The heterogeneous region is a flat fragment of the boiling temperature surface (liquid boiling envelope), and the liquid isotherms in this region coincide with the liquid-liquid tie-lines (Schreinemakers, 1901a).
-A singular vapor line corresponds to all phase complexes of the heterogeneous region (Haase, 1950a; Storonkin and Smirnova, 1963; Pham and Doherty, 1990)
+A singular vapor line corresponds to all phase complexes of the heterogeneous region (Haase, 1950a; Storonkin & Smirnova, 1963; Pham & Doherty, 1990).